OrbitBaseIO/Employers/README.md

 ## Lean into our Partner Network

-Post your job on WWR and it’ll also be distributed to:
+Post your job on **OB** and it’ll also be distributed to:

 - IT jobs network
 - Allied pages
 - Allied communities
 - Blogs about (Remote Jobs)
-- - Over 20 independent niche job sites that use our RSS Feed
+- \+ Over 20 independent niche job sites that use our RSS Feed

-# ¿Ready to post your work?
+# Ready to Post Your Job?

-### services@OrbitBase.IO
+# Info@OrbitBase.IO